 Courses numbered in the 300s are more advanced seminars and have prerequisites as indicated.

-REL 490 is usually taken by majors in their senior year.
+REL 490 is usually taken by majors in the fall of their senior year.

 Requirements for the Major: A minimum of nine course credits including: